gazebosim/gz-sim/tutorials/auto_inertia_calculation.md

  needed for near ideal values.
 However, it is recommended to use basic shapes with the geometry tag (Box, Capsule, Cylinder, Ellipsoid and Sphere) as collision geometries get a better overall simulation performance or RTF.
+ * Currently, the mesh inertia calculator does not work well with meshes having submeshes.
+ Therefore, they are not recommended for automatic computation.